SKranny/MessageService/README.md

 The application uses port 8088.

-If you want to see the full functionality of the service go to the controllers folder inside the project, where each method will have a brief description of its functionality.
+If you want to see the full functionality of the service go to the controller folder inside the project, where each method will have a brief description of its functionality.